RFA0608/QQS3C/README.md

      1. Find plant description code set which are located in "interface/plant/py/simulation" folder on debugger (vscode).
      2. Select the controller file named "plant.py"
      3. Get ready to press F5 button.
+   * Quanser Interactive Labs
+     1. Lanch Quanser Interactive Labs before we installed, login, and select "Qube 3 -Pendulum".
+     2. Find plant description code set which are located in "interface/plant/py/hardware" folder on debugger (vscode).
+     3. Select the controller file named "plant.py" or "plant_with_swing_up.py".
+     4. Find variable 'hardware' in "def control_loop()" and change value to 0.
+     5. Get ready to press F5 button.
    * Hardware
      1. Find plant description code set which are located in "interface/plant/py/hardware" folder on debugger (vscode).
-     2. Select the controller file named "plant.py"
+     2. Select the controller file named "plant.py" or "plant_with_swing_up.py".
      3. Get ready to press F5 button.

 This completes the plant's preparation for operation.